 Soon afterwards Cairns Council staff captured a second taipan alive after a falling rock had temporarily stunned it, at a spot the workers dubbed “Taipan Gully”.
 Arrangements were made to send it to Melbourne zoo which would give the venom to CSL.
 However it died on arrival in Victoria leaving only Budden’s snake for anti-venom.
 The Reptile Club, now rebadged as the Australian Herpetological Society, came up with a new method, finding snakes using a pinner to spear it close to the head while a second person held the writhing coils and a third grasped the animal by the neck.

 In 1955 10-year-old Cairns schoolboy Bruce Stringer was taken to hospital with a taipan bite.
 After initial failure with tiger snake venom, doctors offered his patents the new untried taipan antivenom from CSL.
 The gamble saved Bruce’s life and once hospitals were stocked no-one needed to die from a taipan bite again.

-We are still learning about taipans and their range across northern Australia is enormous, stretching from Brisbane to Broome.
-As recently as 2007 a new species was discovered – oxyuranus temporalis, the central ranges taipan.
+We are still learning about taipans.
+Their range across northern Australia is enormous, stretching from Brisbane to Broome.
+In 2007 a new species was discovered – oxyuranus temporalis, the central ranges taipan.
 It was the third taipan species discovered, and the second, oxyuranus microlepitodus or the inland taipan, was pronounced the most venomous snake on earth.
-The rebadged original, or coastal taipan is the third on the list.
+The original coastal taipan is the third on the list.
 However for its size and venom yield, the coastal taipan remains by far Australia’s deadliest snake.